 - 1. In the Tools toolbar, select the 🔛 Transform tool or press Shift + T. - 2.
-In the Tools toolbar, if $\frac{9}{8}$ Animate Off or $\frac{9}{8}$ Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select $\frac{9}{8}$ Animate Current Frame. - 3.
-If your layer has a parent peg: - If you want to animate on the peg instead of the layer, make sure that K Peg Selection Mode is enabled in the Tool Properties view. - If you want to animate directly on the layer, make sure that K Peg Selection Mode is disabled in the Tool Properties view. - 4.
+In the Tools toolbar, if § Animate Off or \Rightarrow Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select > Animate Current Frame. - 3.
+If your layer has a parent peg:

+- If you want to animate directly on the layer, make sure that \ll Peg Selection Mode is disabled in the Tool Properties view. - 4.
 In the Timeline view, go to the first frame.

 - 5. From the top menu, select Animation and make sure the Stop-Motion Keyframe option is unchecked.
 This will make it so Harmony automatically creates the animation between the animation keyframes you create. - 6.
 Select the cell where you want to create your first keyframe - 7.
-To create your first keyframe, do one of the following: - In the Timeline toolbar, click the $\overset{\bullet}{\mathsf{KF}}$ Add Keyframe button. - Right-click and select Add Keyframe. - Press F6.
+To create your first keyframe, do one of the following: - In the Timeline toolbar, click the $\overset{\bullet}{{\mathsf{KF}}}$ Add Keyframe button. - Right-click and select Add Keyframe. - Press F6.